keptenkurk/Mobotix-tools/README.md

 -o  or  --override   = Override the warning when the Camera SW version of cfg file and camera are different (this might cause seriouw trouble)
--r  or  --reboot     = Reboots the camera after the configuration has been restored
+-r  or  --reboot     = Reboots the camera after the configuration has been restored -s  or  --ssl        = Device will be contacted using HTTPS (certificate SA will not be checked -v  or  --verbose    = Show cURL verbose
 ```
 After supplying the correct arguments configuration backup files will be searched starting with
 an IPaddress as found in the provided list or device parameters like "192-168-1-24_*.cfg"
 If a valid config file has bee found in the current directory the SW version number in the
 file is checked with the SW version of the camera.
-SHould thes not be the same the file will
+Should these not be the same the file will
 not be restored unless the -o or --override parameter is supplied.
 The config in the file will be entirely restored, stored in flash and an update command is
 issued.
 A final reboot is optional an will be issued when supplying the -r or --reboot parameter.